The Dodgson Foundation

 • Age specificity is critical: The foundation's focus on 55+ is central to its mission - ensure your project clearly benefits this age group

-• Emphasize local impact: Being based in or serving Brighton & Hove and Sussex is essential for consideration
+• Emphasise local impact: Being based in or serving Brighton & Hove and Sussex (Adur to the Ouse, South of the Downs) is essential for consideration

 • Address isolation and mental health: Given the trustees' particular concern about deteriorating mental health due to isolation, projects addressing this issue are likely to be well-received

-• Build relationships before applying: The foundation's proactive approach (writing to charities they know) suggests relationship-building is important - contact Gerald Wicks to introduce your organization
+• Build relationships before applying: The foundation's proactive approach (writing to charities they know) suggests relationship-building is important - contact Gerry Wicks (CEO) to introduce your organisation

 • Annual review cycle: If unsuccessful or not yet on their radar, remember that the portfolio is reviewed annually, providing fresh opportunities

-• Demonstrate flexibility and responsiveness: The foundation values flexibility and responds to perceived need - show how your organization adapts to changing circumstances
+• Demonstrate flexibility and responsiveness: The foundation values flexibility and responds to perceived need - show how your organisation adapts to changing circumstances

-• Multi-year potential: The foundation supports organizations for multiple years, so successful applicants may receive sustained funding
+• Multi-year potential: The foundation supports organisations for multiple years, so successful applicants may receive sustained funding

 🎯 You've done the research.
 Now write an application they can't refuse.